 Other (e.g. digital literacy campaigns)

-Though labeling, downranking, and removal are the most prevalent types of approaches, platforms also employ other methods related to promoting and training users in digital literacy and reducing conflict in relationships.
+Though labeling, downranking, and removal are the most prevalent types of approaches, platforms also employ other methods related to promoting digital literacy and reducing conflict in relationships.
 We’ll discuss more specific examples in the next section.

 2. What element is being targeted?